john-l-hansen/lindy-ladow-coaching-website/src/content/pages/about.md

 Proudest Business Acheivments:

 Shipping and Retail Store, where all 3 of my children graduated with business education and experience.
-Their education included start-up, accounting, sales and operations to the successful sale after 7 years.
+Their education included start-up, accounting, sales, operations and the successful sale of the business after 7 years of community service.

-14 Years CFO Commercial Construction Company overseeing small to large contracts including $25 Million contracts with Los Angeles Times.
+I served for 14 Years as CFO for a commercial construction company overseeing small to large contracts including $25 Million in contracts with The Los Angeles Times.
 I worked with a team of professionals who enjoyed their work.

 Estate Administrator $11 Million Estate in Orange County Probate Court.
 Closed 63 companies, sold 2 Commercial Properties, 1 Luxury Residential Property, Vechicles including Sprinter Limo, Tricked out Harley and a Duffy Boat.
 Ran Several business with Employees until closed and chased a trademark across  Europe.
 This was an extremely complicated and because I had the best attorney on the planet we closed this estate with integrity.